 Controlling Sampling Staleness

-Corollary 3.2 shows that $S_k$ also affects the monotonic improvement lower bound, but it cannot be controlled through optimization-side clipping and must be implemented by the sampling system:
+Corollary 5.3 shows that $S_k$ also enters the monotonic-improvement lower bound, but it cannot be controlled from the optimization side.
+It has to be handled by the sampling system:

 (1) Discarding Stale Data